 \subsection{Failure Correction Planner}

-A failure correction planner should generate an executable plan for the robot to correct the failure and complete the task.
+A failure correction planner should generate an executable plan for the robot to correct the failure and complete the task, starting from the final state of the original task execution.
 Prior work \cite{das2021explainable} has shown that good failure explanations help non-expert users better understand the failure and assist the robot.
-Analogously, we hypothesize that conditioned on the failure explanation, LLMs can also generate a correction plan for the robot that leads to final task success.
+Analogously, we hypothesize that the failure explanation can also guide a language planner to generate a high-level correction plan that leads to task success.
 The prompt is formatted as below:\footref{refnote}

 \promtblock{The robot task is to \blank{[task name]}.
 The original robot plan is \blank{[original robot plan]}.
 Given [failure explanation] [final state] and \blank{[goal state]} Correction plan: \llmcompletion{toggle\_off (stoveburner-2), toggle\_on (stoveburner-4)} }